 Our Bylaws permit any stockholder of record to nominate directors or submit a stockholder proposal of other business.
-Any director nomination or stockholder proposal of other business intended to be presented for consideration at our 2023 Annual Meeting (but that will not be included in the Company's proxy materials for such meeting pursuant to Rule 14a-8 of the Exchange Act), must be received by us in a timely manner and otherwise in accordance with our Bylaws not earlier than February 9, 2023 and not later than March 11, 2023; provided, however, that if the date of the 2023 Annual Meeting is more than 30 days before or 60 days after June 9, 2023, notice by the stockholder must be delivered to us not later than the close of business no earlier than the 120th day prior to the 2023 Annual Meeting or the later of (1) the 90th day prior to the 2023 Annual Meeting or (2) the 10th day following the first public announcement of the date of the 2023 Annual Meeting.
+Any director nomination or stockholder proposal of other business intended to be presented for consideration at our 2023 Annual Meeting (but that will not be included in the Company's proxy materials for such meeting pursuant to Rule 14a-8 of the Exchange Act), must be received by us in a timely manner and otherwise in accordance with our Bylaws not earlier than February 9, 2023 and not later than March 11, 2023; provided, however, that if the date of the 2023 Annual Meeting is more than 30 days before or 60 days after June 9, 2023, notice by the stockholder must be delivered to us not later than the close of business no earlier than the 120th day prior to the 2023 Annual Meeting or the later of (1) the 90th day prior to the 2023 Annual Meeting.
 Stockholder notices must set forth the specific information as more fully described in our Bylaws and in "Corporate Governance - Selection of Nominees for the Board of Directors".